Free Consultation

 1.How long has the attorney been practicing law?

-3. Does the attorney centralize their practice around the area of law that you need?
+2. Does the attorney centralize their practice around the area of law that you need?

-4. Is the person you are talking to during the initial consultation even a lawyer?
+3. Is the person you are talking to during the initial consultation even a lawyer?
 If they are a lawyer, will they be the lawyer handling your case?

 Just as some law firms employ non-lawyer sales associates to consult with potential clients, many other law firms employ full-time attorneys to act as the sales arm of the intake process.
 While these attorneys are often experienced and knowledgeable, their litigation skills often fade as they spend time selling legal services rather than dedicating time in the courtroom.
-If you’re hiring a lawyer, ask the attorney handling the intake if they be the lawyer handling your case or if you case will be delegated to a less experienced lawyer.
+If you’re hiring a lawyer, ask the attorney handling the intake if they will be the lawyer handling your case or if your case will be delegated to a less experienced lawyer.

 Some lawyers will give clients access to their personal cell phones and make themselves available via email and text at nights and on weekends.
 Other attorneys channel all communication through support staff.
 Before hiring a lawyer, ask the attorney how they anticipate handling client contact in an effort to manage expectations.

-6. Does the attorney have experience working with your specific judge and prosecutor?
+5. Does the attorney have experience working with your specific judge and prosecutor?

 While many attorneys may focus their individual practices towards criminal law, repeated exposure to specific courts will add tremendous value as the attorney will be able to utilize their exposure to a judge’s proclivities in order to predict future outcomes.
 If you’re thinking about hiring a lawyer, be sure they have experience with the court and judge that will be handling your case.